 One-Man Army: For the most part accidental just because your wingmen (and reinforcements, which you can call in in almost any mission) are pretty much useless, but there are true One Man Army missions as well.
 For example, when you've been using the TIE Advanced (fast, hyperdrive, shields, and concussion missiles) only to be assigned to show two wingmen how to clear a minefield... in an unshielded TIE Interceptor, with them watching from behind you...
 Gee, what's the worst that could happen?

-Hint: Destroying your wing men will not result in your commander complaining about friendly fire.
+Hint: Destroying your wing men will not result in the stock message identifying friendly fire.

 Serial Escalation: TIE Advanced was considered the most powerful imperial fighter.
 They then released the TIE Defender (faster, tougher, and has ion cannons), and the missile boat (carries enough ordinance to wax multiple capital ships).
 However, these two ships were scrapped and/or mothballed in the final missions.